 Who Can File a Wrongful Death Claim in Florida?

 Florida has a two-year statute of limitations to file a wrongful death claim.
-Under Florida law, a wrongful death claim may only be filed by a survivor when the deceased person would have been able to recover for a personal injury claim had they survived.
+Under Florida law, only specific family members can file a wrongful death claim when the deceased person could have filed a personal injury claim had they survived.
 The wrongful death claim must be filed by a personal representative of the deceased on behalf of a:

 - Child or children under 18, including those who were adopted, or another blood relative who was a dependent